Private Tour to Hvar, Pakleni Islands, Blue Lagoon and Trogir

-Pakleni Islands archipelago is a chain of 16 small island starting right in front of the port of Hvar town.
-The most famous of the islands is St. Klement island, the location of popular Palmizana, a must stop for majority of speedboat tours in Hvar.
+The Pakleni Islands archipelago is a chain of 16 small and forested islands stretching out in front of Hvar town.
+The most famous of this island group is St. Klement island, where you’ll find the popular Palmižana, a sanctuary for speedboat tours in Hvar.

 Maslinica and Martinis Marchi castle

-Today the castle is a hotel and a restaurant but during its history this castle was essential in protecting the villagers from pirates.
-It was built by three Marchi brothers along with a village and a church in 1703, as the brothers asked permission from Venetians to build a protective settlement on the west bank of Solta island.
+Today, the castle has been transformed into a hotel and restaurant, but in history, this castle was imperative in protecting the villagers from pirates.
+The castle was built by three Marchi brothers, along with the village and a church in 1703, as the brothers asked permission from the Venetians to form a protective settlement on the west bank of Šolta island.

-Right near the beach where we moor our speedboat you can find an island trail taking you to the nearby hill top.
-From there you have a great view on the islands and the lagoon.
+Near the beach where we moor our speedboat is an island trail that takes you to the nearby hilltop.
+From there, you can enjoy an epic view on the islands and the lagoon below.

-We have allotted approximately one hour of free time to enjoy in the lagoon, swimming, hiking, snorkeling, sunbathing… before heading out to the final destination of our tour, UNESCO World Heritage Site, the old town of Trogir.
+We’ve allotted approximately one hour of free time to enjoy the lagoon for swimming, hiking, snorkeling and sunbathing, before heading out to the final destination of our tour, the UNESCO World Heritage Site of Trogir.

 Trogir Old Town

-From Blue Lagoon there is only a short speedboat ride till we enter the Chanel of Trogir created by Peninsula Ciovo and the mainland.
-Right from the start you will see the castle standing proudly at the end of Trogir island, strategically perfect location to protect locals from dangers coming from the sea.
+From the Blue Lagoon is a short speedboat ride to the channel of Trogir created by the Čiovo peninsula and the mainland.
+As we approach the town of Trogir, you’ll immediately notice the castle standing proudly at the town’s end, strategically placed to protect locals from intruders coming by sea.

-Kamerlengo castle was built in 15th century and for an admission fee you can enter inside, climb the fort and enjoy in the view of the channel and old town of Trogir.
+The Kamerlengo castle was built in the 15th century, and for a small admission fee, you can even climb the fort and embrace the view of the channel and Trogir’s old town.

-The old town of Trogir is filled with historic and sacral buildings, and walking its narrow streets will make you feel as if you have wondered back in time as the majority of the buildings are from Romanesque and Gothic time period.
-On this small island, which you can walk over in 15 minutes, you can find eleven churches, numerous palaces, towers and a castle.
-The biggest landmark in Trogir is Cathedral of St. Lawrence located on the main Trogir square.
+Trogir’s old town is filled with ancient and historic buildings, most of which date back to the Romanesque and Gothic times.
+On this small island, which you can span in 15 minutes, you can count eleven churches, numerous palaces, towers and, of course, the castle.
+The most prominent landmark in Trogir, however, is the Cathedral of St. Lawrence located in the town’s main square.

-St. Lawrence cathedral, an architectural masterpiece, took around four centuries to complete.
-It was completely finished in the beginning of the 16th century.
-It is easily recognized by its 47 meter high bell tower from which you can see the entire Trogir channel, Čiovo, and the beautiful architecture of Trogir old town (entrance fee is required to enter St Lawrence cathedral and bell tower).
+The St. Lawrence Cathedral is an architectural masterpiece that took around four centuries to complete and was finally finished at the beginning of the 16th century.
+It is easily recognized by its 47-meter-tall bell tower from which you can see the entire Trogir channel, Čiovo, and the delicate architecture of Trogir’s old town.
+You can visit the Cathedral and bell tower, though a small entrance fee is required.

-The main city square, which was built on a site of Roman forum, aside from the St. Lawrence cathedral has other historic buildings with noting.
-Across from the Cathedral you will see magnificent clock tower, created in year 1471, and a city loggia also from the 15th century.
+The main city square, which was built on the site of a Roman forum, has even more historic buildings worth noting.
+Across from the Cathedral is the antique clock tower, constructed in 1471, and the city loggia that has roots from the 15th century.